 Bring marine science to a diverse audience through a friendly language.

 On June 17, 2021 at 3 pm (Bogotá / Lima time GMT - 5) the virtual dialogue "learn about the conservation of sea turtles and remote beaches" will be held, in alliance with the Coastal Systems Research Group, the CORIACEA Foundation and the PROPLAYAS Ibero-American Network.

 Camilio Botero, Coastal Systems Research Group and PROPLAYAS Network.

 Harry Samir Mosquera Ibarguen, Los Riscales de Nuquí Afro-descendant Community Council.

 Leison Darwin Palma, Head of the Acandí, Playón and Playona Wildlife Sanctuary Protected Area.

 Ana Lucia Maya Aguirre.
-Observatory for Marine and Governance
+Observatory for Coastal Marine Governance